The location where Brian Wells was killed by a collar bomb

 Ten months after the 911 call, Rothstein died of lymphoma at the age of 60.

-In January of 2005, Diehl-Armstrong pleaded "guilty but mentally ill" to her boyfriend's murder and was sentenced to 7–20 years in prison.
+In January 2005, Diehl-Armstrong pleaded "guilty but mentally ill" to her boyfriend's murder and was sentenced to 7–20 years in prison.
 Following the trial, she agreed to tell investigators everything about the robbery in exchange for a transfer to a minimum-security prison.

 During a series of interviews, she played down her role in the plot and claimed that the recently deceased Rothstein had masterminded everything.